dustatron/reviewer/README.md

-# auth-me
+# Reviewer

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This project is an attempt to learn the firebase / ember login system.

 ## Prerequisites